jordan-limwell/data-warehouse-sql-server/README.md

 │   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
 │
-├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models
+├── scripts/                            # SQL scripts for ETL and transformations │   ├── EDA/                            # Scripts for the EDA │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models